georgeerol/SearchAndSampleRoverProject/README.md

 ## Future work
 * Make the Rover pick up the rocks when it sees them.
-* After mapping the entire map the Rover should return to his initial position.
+* After mapping the entire map the Rover should return to his initial position by saving it's starting x and y position.
-* Fix the simulation so it doesn't crash often
+* Fix the simulation so it doesn't crash often.
+* Add Unit Test for each methods from the perception.py so one can see how each methods works and not spend too much time on manual regression test.